 How to Decide Which One Your Business Needs

-The decision process is straightforward.
+The decision process is clear.
 Start with the diagnostic question above.
 Then evaluate the current state of two things: direction and infrastructure.

 If the direction is clear and the infrastructure is broken, start with management consulting.
 Fix the operating model so it can carry the strategy you have already confirmed.